raganwald/raganwald.github.com/_posts/weblog/2008-01-09-prepare-three-envelopes.md

 A software manager is brought into a doomed project.
 It is hopelessly behind, the requirements have changed so often they are effectively kept in chat history instead of JIRA, and Office Space references and memes pepper every conversation.
 The previous manager resigned.

-When they get to their new office, their predecessor is clearing out their desk.
-“I’ll only be a minute.
-By the way, I left you something” says the old manager.
+When they get to their new office, their predecessor is clearing out their desk. “*I’ll only be a minute.
+By the way, I left you something*,” says the old manager.
 After the predecessor leaves, the new manager has a look around, and discovers three envelopes in the top drawer of the desk.

 1. The first envelope is labeled, “*Open when in trouble;*”
 2. The second is labeled, “*Open when in even more trouble;”